Hansimov/airead/README.md

   - https://www.bilibili.com/video/BV1eJ4m1L7z9
   - Render Markdown and LaTeX formulas

+## CHANGELOG
+- v0.7 (2025-01-03)
+  - Auto prompt user to fill-in endpoint and api_key, and make compatible with DeepSeek api.

 ## For Users

 For most users, click and install is all you need: